Project References #

 help us better organize it.
 Imagine you have a project with two modules,

-, and a corresponding test file for each:
+converter and units, and a corresponding test file for each:

 /